Raven logo

 The short version.

-If your notes are plain Markdown files in a folder, you can inspect them directly.
-If other tools need an export first, that export becomes part of your workflow.
+If your notes are plain Markdown files, any tool can read them today.
+If something needs an export first, that export is now part of your routine every time you need a note somewhere else.

 Run these checks.